shaiguitar/haml-i18n-extractor/README.md

 [Demo](http://shairosenfeld.com/haml-i18n-extractor-demo.swf)

+Things that have been added since recording demo:

-One thing missing there just added is the "tag" functionality, which enables you to tag a line you want to review for later, if you are unsure you want to replace it.
+- A "tag" functionality, which enables you to tag a line you want to review for later, if you are unsure you want to replace it.
 It will create a list of /file/path:42 tags for you to go and revisit later.
+- You can use "Next" if you're in the middle of processing a file and go to the next file.

+Have any other ideas?
+Let me know or better yet, submit a pull request.

 ## Example output